uwhackweek/hackweeks-as-a-service/docs/training/projects/project-github.md

 ![use-this-template-screenshot](../../images/project-template.png)

-* Choose "Create a new repository" from the drop down menu
+* Choose "Create a new repository" from the drop-down menu

 ![create-new-repo-screenshot](../../images/project-template2.png)

-* Select the GitHub organization for your hackweek from the "Owner" dropdown menu, and give your new project repository a name.
+* Select the GitHub organization for your hackweek from the "Owner" drop-down menu, and give your new project repository a name.

 ![repo-owner-and-name-screenshot](../../images/project-template3.png)